| MORDHEIM SCENARIOTHE FORBIDDEN SQUARE

 sacrifice it to their dark gods, but now an in-fight has started, and they are no more in

+peace with each other."
 "Oh, they never are," murmed Master Rudiger.
 "They bribe, they kill,

 they lie, they slaughter, they break treaties and they assassinate each other every day.

+Peace is not an option in the Chaos circles."
 "Listen up now," said Jaakop.
 "The Forbidden Square is the holiest

 area for the Chaos possessed.
 Weapons are not allowed there, neither swords nor bows.
 We